-We estimate the transaction's expected overall annualized default rate to be about 0.34%, which is a weighted average of 0.35% for the "New car" pool, 0.40% for the "Used car" pool and 0.30% for the "Solutions, etc" pool, and the cumulative default rate at around 0.65% for the securitized pool.
+We estimate the transaction's expected overall annualized default rate to be about 0.28%, which is a weighted average of 0.30% for the "New car" pool, 0.35% for the "Used car" pool and 0.25% for the "Solutions, etc" pool, and the cumulative default rate at around 0.55% for the securitized pool.

-We apply expected annualized default rate for each sub pool to this transaction, considering (1) stable performance of the VWFSJ's entire auto loan pool including the times over the period of the coronavirus outbreak, and (2) default rates of the underlying assets for the past transactions which have been staying within our expectations.
+We apply lower expected annualized default rate for each sub pool to this transaction compared with that of the past transactions, considering (1) stable performance of the VWFSJ's entire auto loan pool including the times over the period of the coronavirus outbreak, and (2) default rates of the underlying assets for the past transactions which have been staying lower than our initial expectations.
 We believe that strong credit and servicing policy by servicer and sub-servicers will continue to support stable performance in the future.
 (Please see page 13 for more information)